Do you have questions about financial aid?

 Yes.
 If you officially withdraw or stop attending classes (unofficial withdrawal), you may be required to repay some of all of your aid for the term.
 Students are subject to a formula called Return to Title IV (Federal) Aid to determine how much federal and university need-based aid will be reduced.
 The State of Michigan has a separate formula to determine the amount of Michigan Competitive Scholarship the student can retain.

-Dropping a class for certain federal aid can result in the reduction or loss of a grant or loan (Federal Pell Grant, Federal SEOG and Federal Perkins Loan) unless confirmation of academic activity is provided by the professor of the class.
+Dropping a class for certain federal aid can result in the reduction or loss of a grant or loan (Federal Pell Grant and Federal SEOG) unless confirmation of academic activity is provided by the professor of the class.
 If confirmed in a timely manner, the aid can be reinstated.

 All financial aid recipients are required to meet the same or higher standards of academic performance (measured by cumulative grade point average, course completion and completion of degree within a maximum time frame) as other students at the university.
 Students who fail to meet the requirements of Satisfactory Academic Progress will be first placed on warning but can still receive aid.
 Students who do not meet the terms of their probation will be suspended from financial aid eligibility.
 They must regain eligibility by performance or submit a Satisfactory Academic Progress appeal.